ZihanRen/job_assistant/README.md

 - Continuous updating and merging with historical data
 - Export options to Excel or potential for LLM Q&A chatbot integration

+## Installation
+Configure the repo as edittable:

+`pip install -e .`

 ## How It Works

 1. **Email Scraping**: Retrieves emails from your Gmail account based on specified labels.